Point-Teaching: Weakly Semi-Supervised Object Detection with Point Annotations: Method

 \subsection{Overall Architecture}

 For a fair comparison, we take Faster RCNN with FPN~\cite{FasterRCNN} and ResNet-50 backbone~\cite{ResNet} as our baseline object detector.
 Compared to the original Faster RCNN network~\cite{FasterRCNN}, we add two additional parallel branches to the RCNN head, termed Objectness-I branch and Objectness-P branch, respectively.
 The Objectness-I branch is used to suppress the likelihood of inconsistent classification predictions with image-level annotations, and is optimised with \MILImage{} loss.
 The Objectness-P branch is developed to measure the quality of pseudo boxes at point level, and is supervised with \MilInst{} loss.
+The key difference is that Objectness-I branch select the most probable region proposals for each class from the image-level bag with different classes.
+While Objectness-P branch performs binary classification to select the most probable region proposal from the point-level bag that only contains region proposals of the same class.

 The training pipeline of \Ours{} is represented in~\cref{fig:training}.
-Inspired by Mean Teacher~\cite{mean-teacher} and Unbiased Teacher~\cite{UnbiasedTeacher}, there are two models with the same architecture, a {Student} model and a {Teacher} model.
+Inspired by Mean Teacher~\cite{mean-teacher} and Unbiased Teacher~\cite{UnbiasedTeacher}, there are two models with the same architecture, a {student} model and a {teacher} model.
 In each training iteration, weakly augmented point-labeled images from the dataset $D_P$ are firstly fed to the {Teacher} for reliable pseudo labels; the {Student} is then optimized by labels from fully-labeled dataset $D_F$ and pseudo labels generated from the {Teacher} with strong augmentation; Finally, the {Teacher} is updated by EMA of the {Student}.
 Different from the original Unbiased Teacher~\cite{UnbiasedTeacher}, there are three key components within the proposed framework: \textit{hungarian-based point matching strategy, point supervision with image-wise and instance-wise MIL loss, and point-guided copy-paste augmentation.}